devcccc/magento2-address-validation/README.md

 # magento2-address-validation
-Magento 2: Extended address validation against webservices
+For Magento: Extended address validation against webservices

 # About